smithy-lang/smithy-rs/aws/rust-runtime/aws-credential-types/README.md

 # aws-credential-types

 This crate provides the items concerned with AWS SDK credentials including:
-* A trait for credential providers
+* A trait for credentials providers
 * An opaque struct representing credentials
 * Concrete implementations of credential caching